 What You Can Recover in Injury Cases

 1) How much of my time will this take in dealing with the insurance company?
-Freeing up your time: If you have your attorney's office contact the automobile or liability insurer regarding your injury claim or case, then you will avoid the frustration of being on hold for hours, and making call after unreturned call to the insurance adjuster handling your claim.
-Your lawyer's office will know the different claims departments of the insurance companies, who to speak to in order to speed things up.
-What information that is typically needed to get the insurance company to commit to making a decision on your case so we can know what will be needed next to complete your claim in the best way possible for your situation.
+If you hire our attorneys, a personal injury lawyer from our office will keep in contact with the automobile insurance company or liability insurance company regarding your injury claim.
+You can then avoid the nightmare and frustration of being on hold for hours, and making call after unreturned call to the insurance adjuster handling your claim.
+Your lawyer will take over contacting the insurance claims departments regarding your personal injury, and we gather the information they need to evaluate your claim and get the best settlement available.

 2) What information do I need to give the insurance company to complete their investigation?
-Investigating the claim: Investigating the injury claim seems simple in many cases, but often things can change that complicate what seemed to be a straightforward case.
-Experienced personal injury lawyers know what the pitfalls are in your particular case, and know what they need to gather to prevent things from going wrong, or to correct things when things have gone wrong with your insurance company.
-We know when the insurance company is "dragging their feet" or is just in a situation where they may need some help (from us) in gathering the information they need.
+Investigating the claim: If you don't know the insurance claims business, the claims department can send you on wild goose chases, and you will not know the difference.
+Our office knows what is needed by the insurance company to evaluate and settle your case.
+We can take the guess-work out of it for you.
+Often things can change that complicate what seemed to be a straightforward case.
+Experienced personal injury lawyers know what the traps are in your particular case, and know what they need to prevent things from going wrong, or to correct things when things have gone wrong with your insurance company.
+We know when the insurance company is "dragging their feet".
 You will likely not know the difference and may get extremely frustrated when dealing with your adjuster.
-If there are documents needed by your insurance company for part of your injury claim, an experienced personal injury lawyer knows where to get that information, and in the most efficient and fast way possible.
+Our personal injury lawyers know what documents are needed by your insurance company, and where to get that information, and how to get it in the fastest, most efficient way possible.

-We determine who the responsible parties are and what the sources of recovery are for those responsible parties, who will need to pay, and who will be responsible for the damage, injury, and other claims that need to be paid.
+We determine who the responsible parties are and what the insurance available is and what sources of recovery are for those responsible parties.
+We find out all those who will need to pay, and who will be responsible for the damage, injury, and other claims that need to be paid.

-4) What are the best places to look to make sure I get a full recovery?: Types of insurance and recoveries available: You want to make sure you receive a full recovery.
+4) What are the best places to look to make sure I get a full recovery?: Types of insurance and recoveries available: You may miss the biggest part of your claim recovery because you don't know what coverages to look for or ask for.
+You want to make sure you receive a full recovery.
 Often there are multiple types of insurance or responsible parties that may owe part or all of an injury case, claim, or lawsuit.
 An experienced, smart lawyer will know what to look for in your particular situation.

-Insurance companies or risk management departments of companies are typically the companies used today in paying claims or cases that are owed.
-There may be multiple options available in a particular case.
+There may be multiple options available in a particular case to recover money.
 We investigate what options are available in your case in order to ensure you know all your options and have the ability to maximize whatever recovery you may have available in your injury case or claim.

-5) Who can I recover from?: There may be more than one party, person, or company that is responsible for your injury or harm.
+5) Who can I recover from?: You cannot afford to miss the person who is actually legally responsible for your injury.
+It may seem obvious to you, but sometimes the law requires a different result that what seems clear to you.
+There may be more than one party, person, or company that is responsible for your injury or harm.
 We investigate what caused the injuries, harms, losses, or damages.
-This is to determine if whatever caused the accident or incident in question is what the law would consider to be "negligence".
-In other words, is the conduct that caused the injury something that should not have happened if the other side or person was using ordinary care.
+This is to determine what the law would consider to be "negligence", and then work from there to determine who owes for your personal injury.

 A vast majority of auto accident cases are caused by someone, or a combination of people, who make negligent decisions that cause the accident and injury.
 Examples of negligent decisions that cause accidents and injuries are speeding, running lights or stop signs, changing lanes without ensuring the lane is clear, turning in front of oncoming traffic, drunk driving, driving while distracted by cell phones or smart phones, driving while fatigued and other actions and factors that cause a driver to not act as a reasonable driver would in avoiding collisions with others.